Monday, February 26, 2024

 It suddenly occurred to me that he wasn’t aware of the other events of that last night at the orchard.
 The fire.

 “Yeah.
 I didn’t know it would be this way either.
 It’s like the ground has dropped away from under me.
 I’ve existed in this void ever since.”
 I said gesturing lamely at my surroundings.
 “I’ve got to say, I’m sorry that I’ve been out of contact.
-The truth is that most of the time I couln’t tell you what day of the week it is.
+The truth is that most of the time I couldn’t tell you what day of the week it is.
 I know that my savings will most likely dry up soon.
 Hell, maybe they already have, but I haven’t even looked at my account in weeks, the mail either.
 These things have just become basically abstract concepts.
 The only thing that has been real has been carving that skull.”
 I said pointing toward the shelf.
 “And now it’s finished and over.”

 We sat in silence for a moment before he responded.
 “Look, I’m not upset that you pulled away from everyone.
 Like I said, it’s not something I can really relate to, or fully understand.
 But I want to help you, if I can.
 If you’re ready for that.”
 Another silent pause.
 “So, you quit work?”

 “Well, here’s the thing.
-Down at the cabintetry shop, we’re looking for a new apprentice.
+Down at the cabinetry shop, we’re looking for a new apprentice.
 I could get you hired on there, easy.
 The starting pay isn’t anything to write home about.”
 I saw him wince slightly after saying this, perhaps remembering that there was no home for me to write to anymore, but he continued unabated.
 “But, we’d be working together.
 You and me.
 I’d teach you everything I know.

 And hey, stop me if this is too personal.
 But your mom had to have left some savings, or insurance policies, or something behind.
 I know you, and I’m willing to bet you haven’t looked into any of that stuff yet.
 Frankie’s really good with that sort of thing.
 I know she’d be willing to help out on that front.
 That way, money might not be such a worry and the low starting rate wouldn’t be that big a deal!”